Friday, March 12, 2010

 Nevertheless I took a beta exam recently cold turkey and am a bit optimistic on the future results.
 I used nothing but my experience and vendor neutral studies while testing.

-5. Douglass Holmes says:
+5. Douglass Holmes says

 I believe that if you can learn it for the exam, you an learn it for the job.
 In other words, even if you can’t remember everything you are supposed to have learned for a Cisco certification test, the fact that you passed the test indicates that you learned it once, and you can probably learn it again.